Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

-R.~Baston and M.~Eastwood~\cite{BaEa:pt} have developed a general theory of the Penrose transform for correspondences $G/R\xleftarrow{\eta} G/Q\xrightarrow{\tau} G/P$ between generalized flag varieties, where $Q=P\cap R$, and their theory makes sense in the more general context of parabolic geometries studied by A.~\v Cap~\cite{Cap:cts}.
-In this context, $G/P$ is replaced by a parabolic geometry $N=\cG/P$. \v Cap shows that $M=\cG/Q$ is then also a parabolic geometry, and characterizes when it fibres over a generalized twistor space $Y$ such that $\cG$ is a local principal $R$-bundle over $Y$.
-The Baston--Eastwood theory can be applied here, because the main ingredients of their construction only use the local homogeneity of the fibres of $\eta$ and $\tau$: in \v Cap's setting, the fibres of $\eta\colon M\to Y$ are isomorphic to open subsets of $R/Q$, which may be assumed contractible, while the fibres of $\tau\colon M\to N$ are naturally isomorphic to $P/Q$.
-For any locally homogeneous vector bundle $\cE$ on $Y$ (\ie, locally of the form $\cG\times_R V$, where $V$ is a representation of $R$), the theory of~\cite{BaEa:pt} then provides a spectral sequence $E^{p,q}_1=\Gam(N,\tau^q_*\Delta^p_\eta)$ which (assuming $N$ is Stein) converges to $H^{p+q}(Y,\cE)$: here $\Delta^p_\eta$ is the relative (\ie, fibrewise, for $R/Q$) Bernstein--Gelfand--Gelfand (BGG) resolution of $\eta^{-1}\cE$, and the direct image $\tau^q_*$ of this resolution can be computed using the Bott--Borel--Weil theorem for $P/Q$.
+R.~Baston and M.~Eastwood~\cite{BaEa:pt} have developed a~general theory of the Penrose transform for correspondences $G/R\xleftarrow{\eta} G/Q\xrightarrow{\tau} G/P$ between generalized f\/lag varieties, where \mbox{$Q=P\cap R$}, and their theory makes sense in the more general context of parabolic geometries studied by A.~\v Cap~\cite{Cap:cts}.
+In this context, $G/P$ is replaced by a~parabolic geometry $N=\mathcal{G}/P$. \v Cap shows that $M=\mathcal{G}/Q$ is then also a~parabolic geometry, and characterizes when it f\/ibres over a~generalized twistor space $Y$ such that $\mathcal{G}$ is a~local principal $R$-bundle over~$Y$.
+The Baston--Eastwood theory can be applied here, because the main ingredients of their construction only use the local homogeneity of the f\/ibres of $\eta$ and $\tau$: in \v Cap's setting, the f\/ibres of $\eta\colon M\to Y$ are isomorphic to open subsets of $R/Q$, which may be assumed contractible, while the f\/ibres of $\tau\colon M\to N$ are naturally isomorphic to $P/Q$.
+For any locally homogeneous vector bundle $\mathcal{E}$ on $Y$ (i.e., locally of the form $\mathcal{G}\times_R V$, where $V$ is a~representation of $R$), the theory of~\cite{BaEa:pt} then provides a~spectral sequence $E^{p,q}_1=\Gamma(N,\tau^q_*\Delta^p_\eta)$ which (assuming $N$ is Stein) converges to $H^{p+q}(Y,\mathcal{E})$: here $\Delta^p_\eta$ is the relative (i.e., f\/ibrewise, for $R/Q$) Bernstein--Gelfand--Gelfand (BGG) resolution of $\eta^{-1}\mathcal{E}$, and the direct image $\tau^q_*$ of this resolution can be computed using the Bott--Borel--Weil theorem for $P/Q$.